 "During my years as governor, I really did try and give a lot of focus to the recreational economy of the state and be as much a part of it as I could: the press generally would cover wherever I went as governor, and the more I could generate news stories that would help people understand the family fun that New Hampshire had to offer, I was happy to do it," said Sununu, who, like the other celebrity participants, always donned hospital medical "scrubs" attire for publicity shots to help promote the tourney.

-Fellow celebrity golfer and actor Gordon Clapp, 66, continues to play in the hospital tourney whenever his schedule permits.
+Fellow celebrity golfer and actor Gordon Clapp, continued to play in the hospital tourney whenever his schedule permitted.

-"Playing in the tourney is my way of giving back — I was born at Memorial Hospital.
+"Playing in the tourney is a way to give back — I was born at Memorial Hospital.
 Plus, it's always great to see old friends, including classmates," said Clapp, in an interview from his Norwich, Vt., home.

-Among the key individuals who have all long been involved with the tournament are longtime chair Dan Jones, Bayard Kennett, Gail Paine, Joanne Sutton, Dixie Coleman of A.J.
-Coleman and Sons, a longtime sponsor; Bill Weiss of Crest Auto World; Michael Tolley of the Tolley Group, Presenting Sponsor for more than a decade; Jim Sheehan, now retired but formerly with longtime sponsors Silver Brothers (now Amoskeag Beverages LLC); and former volunteer and now hospital community relations/development coordinator Joan Phillips.
+Among the key individuals who were involved with the tournament are former longtime chair Dan Jones, Bayard Kennett, Gail Paine, Joanne Sutton, Dixie Coleman of A.J.
+Coleman and Sons, a longtime sponsor; Bill Weiss of Crest Auto World; Michael Tolley of the Tolley Group, Presenting Sponsor for more than a decade; Jim Sheehan, now retired but formerly with longtime sponsors Silver Brothers (now Amoskeag Beverages LLC); and former hospital community relations/development coordinator, Joan Phillips.

 This photo taken in the mid-1980s shows event sponsors gathering before the tournament.
 In the front row far left are Bill Zeliff, John Sununu, and tournament co-founder Leland Harmon.

-Perhaps best summing up the volunteers' commitment to the tournament was Jones, a Realtor with REMAX/Presidential of North Conway, who has relinquished his chairmanship duties this year, a post he has held since 1980, but is still involved as a member of the organizing committee.
+Perhaps best summing up the volunteers' commitment to the tournament was Jones, a Realtor with REMAX/Presidential of North Conway, who recently relinquished his chairmanship duties:

 "I got involved because I was on the hospital board of directors from 1980 to 1989," said Jones.
 "I have served because of my connection to the hospital and my feeling that it is such an asset to this community: to have the quality of this hospital right here is important to all of us in this community.
 You don't realize it 'till you need it.
 Our goal has been to make the hospital the best we can by supporting it."